 Datasets, that define the collections of files of the same kind you want to use,

-Operations, for reading and/or processing and/or selecting data within a dataset, An operation produces an intermediate file (netCDF) and a parameter file.
+Operations, for reading and/or processing and/or selecting data within a dataset.
+An operation produces an intermediate file (netCDF) and a parameter file.
 Alternatively, data can be exported, in netCDF, Ascii or GeoTiff and KML.

 Formulas, to enable you to use pre-defined combinations of data fields or to define them yourself and re-use them later.